 The Mysterious Benedict Society by Trenton Lee Stewart

-After passing a series of mind-bending tests, four children are selected for a mission that requires them to go undercover at the Learning Institute for the Very Enlightened.
+Four children are selected for a mission that requires them to go undercover at the Learning Institute for the Very Enlightened.
 (Part of the Mysterious Benedict Society series)

 One Crazy Summer by Rita Williams-Garcia